All artists should consider quality capture for reproduction an essential part of their workflow.

 This can make a substantial difference to your ability to earn a good living as a practicing artist as it opens up new income streams - indeed it can make the difference between commercial success and failure.
 It is critical you master this process as early as possible in your artistic career and make it a fundamental part of your workflow.

-When someone buys an artwork from you, they are buying the physical object to own and enjoy - but copyright to the actual image/object remains with the original artist.
-You have the right to use the image for marketing purposes, and also for reproduction print sales purposes.
+When someone buys an artwork from you, they are buying just that physical object to own and enjoy - but copyright to the actual image/object and the reproduction rights remain with the original artist.
+You absolutely have the right to use the image for marketing purposes, and also for reproduction & print sales purposes.

-What can we do as artists to make this clear to buyers?
-Add a copyright notice to the back of the painting (© Year Name) and include the copyright information in your certificate of authenticity or sale.
+What can we do as artists to make this clearer to buyers?
+Add a copyright notice to the back of the painting (© Year Name) and include this copyright information in your certificate of authenticity or sale.

 It's a common misconception that reproduction prints may reduce the value of the original works.
-Of course, this in entirely wrong - indeed the opposite is generally true - the more a work is reproduced (and thus the more a work is known in the art buying world) - the greater the value of the one true original.
+This in actually entirely wrong - indeed the opposite is generally true - the more a work is reproduced (and thus the more a work is known in the art buying world) - the greater the value of the one true original.

 In fact, some of the most valuable art pieces in the world - Van Gogh Starry Night, Munch's The Scream, Ansel Adams 'Moonlight Over Hernandez' etc. - are some of the most heavily reproduced images of all time.